DanteLore/dantelore/content/posts/behaviour-driven-spark.md

 ```
 ## The Context
-The <b>Context</b> object here is used to store things... any variables needed by the steps.
+The **Context** object here is used to store things... any variables needed by the steps.
 You *could* use private fields on the step classes to achieve this, but you'd quickly encounter problems when you began to define steps over multiple classes.
 ```scala
 object Context {
   var result = 0
 }

 ```
-I don't particularly like using a Context object like this, as it relies on having <b>vars</b>, which isn't nice.
+I don't particularly like using a Context object like this, as it relies on having **vars**, which isn't nice.
 If you know a better way, please do let me know via the comments box below!

 # Data Tables
 So the word counting example above shows how we can do BDD with spark - we pass in some data and check the result.
 Great!
 But it's not very *real*.
 The following example uses Spark DataFrames and Cucumber DataTables to do something a bit more realistic: